saaska/jitsi-gcp/README.md

 # jitsi-gcp
 Scripts and stuff to run a Jitsi installation in Google Cloud

-[Jitsi](https://github.com/jitsi/) is a set of projects for a Zoom/Google Meet-like videoconferencing.
-It has a React client that can run in browser and as a mobile app through React Native, and a set of server systems.
-The former are available free for public use at https://meet.jit.si, as-a-service commercially, or can be run independently.
+[Jitsi](https://github.com/jitsi/) is Zoom/Google Meet-like videoconferencing.
+It has a web client that can run in browser, and a mobile app (through React Native).
+The backend consists of several server systems, which are running free for public use at https://meet.jit.si, as-a-service commercially, or can be run independently.

-This repo contains script I used to run my own Jitsi installation on Google Cloud Platform.
+This repo contains scripts I used to run my own Jitsi Meet installation on Google Cloud Platform.

-Clients send media to a Jitsi server through WebRTC, which needs SSL, so you need a domain name and SSL certificates for it.
+Clients send media to a Jitsi server through WebRTC, which needs HTTPS.
+Self-signed SSL certificates work with web clients, but not with mobile.
+So it's better to have a domain name and real SSL certificates for it.

+To roll your own Jitsi on Google Cloud, these steps need to be taken before running the scripts, explained below:

 1. DNS Config and service account permissions
 2. Upload SSL certificates into [Secret Manager](https://console.cloud.google.com/security/secret-manager), note their names